weaveworks-guides/weave-net-legacy/weave-cloud-microservices/cloud-guide-part-2-deploy-continuous-delivery.md

 ## Modify the Manifest file so it Points to Your Container Image

 Begin by logging in to the Kubernetes master node.
-The rest of the demo will be run from the master Kubernetes node, however, you could also run it from your laptop if you wish.
+The rest of the demo will be run from the master Kubernetes node, but you could also run it from your laptop if you wish.
 Use `ssh -A` to enable the SSH agent so that you can use your GitHub SSH key from your workstation.

 ```
 git clone https://github.com/<YOUR_GITHUB_USERNAME>/microservices-demo
 cd microservices-demo/deploy/kubernetes
 ```

 Modify the front-end manifest so that it refers to the container image that you'll be using.
-Using your favorite editor, open up `manifests/front-end-dep.yaml`, and update the `image` line.
+Using an editor of your choice, open `manifests/front-end-dep.yaml`, and update the `image` line.

 Change it from: